UC Master Gardeners of Sacramento County

 July

-• Blackberry and boysenberry fruit will also benefit from some shade cloth to keep the fruit from scorching.
+• Blackberry and boysenberry fruit will also benefit from shade cloth to keep the fruit from scorching.

 • If blueberries send up long shoots without growth on the bottom, consider cutting them back by half to encourage branching out and more fruit for the following spring.